bjc/Kaleidoscope/UPGRADING.md

 This drastically simplifies both the plugins that wish to implement this, and the user sketches, which no longer need to explicitly register the focus hooks.

+### Events now trigger on layer changes

+Changing layers now triggers the `onLayerChange` event - but only if there was real change (thus, calling `Layer.on(SOME_LAYER)` multiple times in a row will only trigger one event).
+This event was introduced to help plugins that depend on layer state schedule their work better.

 ### Kaleidoscope.millisAtCycleStart()

 Many plugins use timers, and most of them will call `millis()`, which isn't